szkf/package-bot/README.md

 ## Setup
 #### Step 1
-Clone this repo and compile the typescript code using `npx tsc`.
+Clone this repository and compile the typescript code using `npx tsc`.
 #### Step 2
 Run `npm install` to install all required dependencies.
 #### Step 3